MEd Application Advice from Concordia’s Assistant Director of Online Admissions

 Just in case, we wanted to add a note here about licensure.
 It’s a common misconception that all MEd programs lead to initial teaching licensure.
-Our MAT program does that, but not our MEd programs.
+Our MAT program does, but our MEd programs do not.
 If you aren’t looking for initial licensure and perhaps you are already a teacher, proceed!
 Otherwise, we invite you to check out Concordia’s MAT program.

 - Completed online application

 - A bachelor’s degree or higher from a regionally accredited institution.

 - Official transcripts from a regionally accredited college/university with posted bachelor’s or master’s degree.
 For your convenience, please sign the transcript release form if you would like Concordia University-Portland to request official transcripts on your behalf.

 - Work History Form.

 - A cumulative undergraduate GPA of 2.8 or higher*.

 - Your Statement of Intent

 - Supplemental materials, depending on program